hsseidel/MidwestC.elegansMeeting2018/Registration.md

 ## Abstract submission

 Meeting attendees are invited to [submit]() abstracts for posters and oral presentations.
-We will do our best to accomodate all requests for oral presentations.
+We will do our best to accommodate all requests for oral presentations.
 We especially encourage oral presentations from undergrads and grad students!
 Faculty new to the Midwest *C. elegans* Meeting are also encouraged to give oral presentations.

 Abstracts should represent original work and be no more than 300 words long.